bohdon/site-bohdon-content/content/docs/smooth-sdf-shape-edges.md

 The other benefit of this method is that you can calculate the filter width for a set of UVs once, then reuse it for all SDF shapes generated from them.
 If you scale or distort the UVs though, you'll need to calculate a new filter width.
 This method also may not work if you just don't have access to the original SDF UVs, e.g. the SDF was generated by another tool or is coming from a texture.
-Even so, there may still be ways to try to re-create them.
+Even so, is there a way to recreate an approximation of them that's good enough to serve this purpose?

 #### More on DDX and DDY